 Our Loves Park, IL, veterinarian is a huge proponent of the innovative pet microchip.
 These tiny implants become a pet's permanent, tamper-proof ID device that can help a lost pet reunite with you.
 These safe and effective devices are very affordable, and here at Loves Park Animal Hospital, we can quickly get your pet outfitted with a chip and assist you in getting set up on the registry of your chosen pet recovery service.
 Microchipped animals listed on the pet registry have a 50 percent greater chance of getting returned home safe and sound versus non-chipped pets, so here’s what you should consider before deciding to pass on a pet microchip.

-How Does a Microchip Work?
+How a Pet Microchip Works

-How Is a Microchip Installed?
+How Is a Pet Microchip Implanted?

-When Can You Microchip Your Pet?
+When Should You Microchip Your Pet?

 Pets as old as eight weeks can be safely microchipped.
 We recommend kittens and puppies get the device implanted during their first exam and vaccination series.

 Pet Microchipping at Loves Park Animal Hospital in Loves Park, IL

 Our veterinarian in Loves Park, IL, offers affordable and convenient pet microchipping services.
 Contact us at Loves Park Animal Hospital online or call us at 815-986-4445 today to schedule an appointment.